Quantification and cross-fitting inference of asymmetric relations under generative exposure mapping models: Asymmetry in GEMs

 \begin{remark} Assumption~\ref{ass:Iden1} may also hold under non-uniform distributions such as Beta$(a,b)$, provided there is a functional balance between the shape of $f_X$ and the transformation $g$.
 For example, if $g(x) = x^k, k \neq 1$ or $g(x) = \log (x)$, Assumption~\ref{ass:Iden1} holds for specific choices of $(a,b)$.
 Intuitively, this resembles balancing moments or information content: the shape of $f_X$ counteracts the local expansion or compression induced by $g$, yielding an overall uncorrelatedness.
 As a concrete case, when $g(x) = x^k$, Assumption~\ref{ass:Iden1} holds for Beta$(a,b)$ distributions with $\mathbb{E}[\log X] = -1$, which includes asymmetric shapes such as Beta$(1,1.5)$.
 This highlights that functional orthogonality is not limited to uniform inputs, but rather depends on a compatibility between the distribution of $X$ and the dynamics of $g$. \end{remark}

 \begin{remark} To interpret Assumption \ref{ass:Iden1}, consider the quantities $\log \left(\lvert \nabla g(X) \rvert \right)$ and $f_X(X)$ as random variables on support $\mathcal{X}$.
 Then, their covariance with respect to the uniform distribution on $\mathcal{X}$ is proportional to where the last integral is equal to one.
-Consequently, the equality in \ref{ass:Iden1} expresses that the density of exposure, given by $f_X(x)$, and the (log-transformed) dynamics of the generative mechanism, given by $\nabla g(x)$, are uncorrelated mechanisms of nature, linking with the notion of algorithmic independence \citep{Janzing2008}. \end{remark}
+Consequently, the equality in \ref{ass:Iden1} expresses that the density of exposure, given by $f_X(x)$, and the (log-transformed) dynamics of the generative mechanism, given by $\nabla g(x)$, are uncorrelated mechanisms of nature, linking with the notion of algorithmic independence \citep{Janzing2008}. {Geometrically, Assumption \ref{ass:Iden1} requires that the parts of the input domain where the data are densely distributed are not systematically related (or, correlated) to the parts of the function $g$ that are most expansive or contractive (i.e., where $\lvert \nabla g(x)\rvert$ is large or small).
+This holds naturally in a randomized experiment where $X$ is, for example, uniformly distributed.} \end{remark}

+{The validity of Assumption \ref{ass:Iden1} in the absence of unmeasured confounding may be checked; we provide an a practical guide in Algorithm \ref{alg:ortho_check} below.
+In brief, we outline steps to numerically estimate the left and right side quantities in Assumption \ref{ass:Iden1} and obtain the difference between them.
+We call this estimate the ``orthogonality deviation score'' and denote it by $D$.
+In addition to the the point estimate $\hat{D}$, we also provide a bootstrap confidence interval.
+A confidence interval that is narrow and contains to zero suggests Assumption 1 is plausible for the specified direction.
+A confidence interval that is far from zero indicates a likely violation of the assumption.
+Please see section 5 of supplement for an example illustrating two contrasting scenarios, one satisfying the assumption and one violating it.} \newenvironment{algocolor}{